Microstressors

 Things can be frequent and asymmetric and malign, or not, and can vary on each of these axes independently.
 But maybe the category is useful nonetheless because it provides a way of analysing the problem, e.g. because the presumption of guilt is a helpful heuristic in handling the problem, i.e. it is better to start from a presumption of aggression.
 Lilienfeld (2017) argue “no” to that too.
 Rather, they argue that

-Monnica T Williams by contrast defends the microaggression field on the basis that these problems can be solved at a psychometric level (i.e. ‘we can in fact measure these things’).
+Monnica T Williams by contrast defends the microaggression concept on the basis that these problems can be solved at a psychometric level (i.e. ‘we can in fact measure these things’).
 She does not argue that the implied category is clear as such (Williams 2020):

 Because microaggressions are subtle and must be interpreted in context, a person can believe they experienced a microaggression but be mistaken.
 That being said, when Person A describes a microaggression, and Person B approaches this situation with the notion that Person A “could be wrong,” it sets the stage for more microaggressions and relationship damage (or further relationship damage if the offender is the one claiming the target may be wrong).
-The default response should be belief of a person’s experience, just as we would believe them if they said that we had accidentally slammed the door in their face, left something in the hall that they later tripped over, or mispronounced their last name
+The default response should be belief of a person’s experience, just as we would believe them if they said that we had accidentally slammed the door in their face, left something in the hall that they later tripped over, or mispronounced their last name.

 It seems these researchers could all be correct in their main claims; the stances that they publicly defend have surprisingly small contradictory overlap.
 People with stances that we might characterise as “microaggression-skeptical” usually give examples of behaviours being classed as microaggressive which are extremely specific and essentially impossible for the purported aggressor to know ahead of time, which they argue is in itself an aggressive thing to do.
 People more “microaggression-supportive” give examples of casual, small-scale bigotry which would clearly be burdensome to experience, and sometimes provide cover for intentional bigotry.
 Both these seem to point to microstressors being real, but have, it seems, different models of the typical contexts in which they arise, and thus how to address them.